mind-changer/lite-social-presence-system/README.md

 1. Start docker daemon
 2. Open cmd
-3. `docker compose build`
+3. Build docker image: `docker compose build`
-4. `docker compose up`
+4. Run docker compose: `docker compose up`
 5. Enter the shell of postgres container: `docker compose exec postgres sh`
-6. `psql -U postgres -d mydb` OR  You can go to http://localhost:5050 and login with username as `admin@admin.com` and password as `admin`.
-Next, create a new server with name as `postgres` and fill connection details with host, username, password as `postgres`
+6. Run the following command in the postgres container shell to connect to mydb: `psql -U postgres -d mydb` OR Alternatively, you can go to http://localhost:5050 and login with username as `admin@admin.com` and password as `admin` and then create a new server with name as `postgres` and fill connection details with host, username, password as `postgres`

-7. Enter the shell of web container: `docker compose exec web sh`
+7. Exit from the postgres container shell.
+Now, enter the shell of web container: `docker compose exec web sh`
 8. Run the scripts/loaddb.go script inside the web container to load initial dummy db records: `go run ./scripts/loaddb.go`

 Open postman or you can use curl and run any http calls on localhost:80 and grpc calls on localhost:81